Uzbin Valley ambush: Interview of Taliban leaders with Paris Match

 Paris Match photographer Véronique de Viguerie and reporter Éric de la Varenne managed to meet with a group of Taliban claiming to have taken part in the ambush.
 Two of them were photographed wearing French flak jackets, helmets and signature FAMAS rifles, as well as French uniforms in Camouflage Central-Europe patterns.
-The group leader, Faruki, demanded that French forces depart Afghanistan lest they be all killed.
+The group leader, Faruki, demanded that French forces depart Afghanistan lest they all be killed.
 He stated that the French had crossed a red line by entering Uzbin valley, which they consider to be their territory.
 He further claimed that no French had been tortured, and returned a watch taken on the body of a dead soldier as a token.

 Paris Match published the photographs and the messages of the Taliban leader on 4 September, causing an uproar in France, particularly from the families of the dead soldiers and the government.
 Part of the press accused Paris Match of allowing itself to be used as a Taliban propaganda media.

-On the other hand, Taliban being in possession of military equipment was seen as a patent proof that a number of bodies had been abandoned for some time, and unconfirmed suspicions that soldiers have been captured alive and executed.
+On the other hand, the Taliban having military equipment was seen as patent proof that a number of bodies had been abandoned for some time, and unconfirmed suspicions that soldiers had been captured alive and executed.

 Criticism of the organisation of the patrol

 Frenic report

 On 3 September 2008, Le Canard Enchaîné published a FRENIC (French National Intelligence Cell) report to the General Staff and to military intelligence, claiming that the reconnaissance patrol had been ill-prepared.
 It pointed to ammunition running low during the first incident in a patrol planned to last for several days, lack of support weapons in a 100-man patrol, and lack of advance observations and surveillance.
-The existence of this report was categorically denied by the Ministry of Defence, and its credibility was questioned by journalist Jean Guisnel, who noted that several passages of the "secret report" had been copied from Le Point website.
+The existence of this report was categorically denied by the Ministry of Defence, and its credibility was questioned by journalist Jean Guisnel, who noted that several passages of the "secret report" had been copied from the Le Point website.